anujaverma11/All-about-React/readme.md

 ##### React Props
 - Props are a system for passing data from a parent component to a child component
 - Goal is to customize or configure a child component.
+- Props are short for property
+- Providing props from parent to child for e.g. <CommonDetail author = "Sam" />